 Teaching, like nursing, social work, and many service industries, is largely a female-dominated profession.
 According to 2012 statistics, nearly 76% of all teachers in this country are female; however, it is worth noting that women are drastically underrepresented in leadership roles – occupying a mere 27% of district superintendent slots.

 Many of these teachers – like women across the country and across the globe – marked “A Day Without A Woman” by staying out of schools and classrooms.
 Some criticism was leveled against the observance, as some school districts closed in anticipation of insufficient staff to cover such significant absences.
 This raises a tension that is particularly relevant to our work.
 Leading Educators partners with some of the most underserved, high-risk student populations, and we are acutely aware of the loss of valuable learning time.
 We also believe that students learn a great deal by watching how adults in their lives model the values they espouse.

-At Leading Educators, equity and community are among our core values.
+At Leading Educators, equity is among our core values.
 We invest our energies in fighting systemic injustice through community engagement.
 With a staff that is nearly two-thirds female, the long- and short-term impact of “A Day Without a Woman” is at the forefront of our minds.
 In a letter to our staff, CEO Jonas Chartock said, “Whether [Leading Educators’ employees] should choose to take the day off in protest, wear red, or abstain altogether, we recognize that we would not be the organization we are without the labor and leadership of women.”